-24 More than 80% of Chinese lenders' PPG commitments to EMDE borrowers that are secured with Real Property, Equipment, or Goods (as designated by the "UCC-Based Collateral Designations" variable in our dataset) are concentrated in three sectors: Industry, Mining & Construction; Energy; and Transport & Storage.
+21More than 80% of Chinese lenders' PPG commitments to EMDE borrowers that are secured with Real Property, Equipment, or Goods (as designated by the "UCC-Based Collateral Designations" variable in our dataset) are concentrated in three sectors: Industry, Mining & Construction; Energy; and Transport & Storage.

-25 Negotiable instruments support only 0.05% of China's overall collateralized PPG loan portfolio in EMDEs (see Figure 3).
+22Negotiable instruments support only 0.05% of China's overall collateralized PPG loan portfolio in EMDEs (see Figure 3).

-- supported by the 99.9% equity stake that Gazprom (a Russian SOE) holds in the special purpose vehicle (Gazprom Pererabotka Blagoveshchensk) responsible for the project; - a loan from Trans-Asia Gas Pipeline (Hong Kong) Company Limited-a subsidiary of China National Petroleum Corporation (CNPC)-for Line D of the Central Asia-China Gas Pipeline Project, which lacks a government guarantee but was supported by a 50% equity stake that OJSC Tajiktransgaz (a Tajik SOE) holds in a special purpose vehicle called Trans-Tajik Gas Pipeline Company Limited (TTGP); - a government-guaranteed loan from ICBC and China Eximbank for the Port Elizabeth II Upgrading and Expansion Project in Sierra Leone, which was supported by Sky Rock Management Ltd.'s 100% equity stake in the special purpose vehicle-National Port Development (SL) Ltd.-responsible for the project; and - a partially government-guaranteed loan from Bank of China and China Eximbank for the 1320MW Patuakhali Coal-Fired Thermal Power Plant Construction Project in Bangladesh, which was supported by the 50% equity stakes that Rural Power Company Ltd. (a Bangladesh SOE) and NORINCO International Cooperation Limited (a Chinese SOE) each hold in the special purpose vehicle (RPCL-NORINCO Intl.
+Bank for the Amur Gas Processing Plant Construction Project in Russia, which lacks a government guarantee but was supported by the 99.9% equity stake that Gazprom (a Russian SOE) holds in the special purpose vehicle (Gazprom Pererabotka Blagoveshchensk) responsible for the project;

+- A loan from Trans-Asia Gas Pipeline (Hong Kong) Company Limited-a subsidiary of China National Petroleum Corporation (CNPC)-for Line D of the Central Asia-China Gas Pipeline Project, which lacks a government guarantee but was supported by a 50% equity stake that OJSC Tajiktransgaz (a Tajik SOE) holds in a special purpose vehicle called Trans-Tajik Gas Pipeline Company Limited (TTGP); - A government-guaranteed loan from ICBC and China Eximbank for the Port Elizabeth II Upgrading and Expansion Project in Sierra Leone, which was supported by Sky Rock Management Ltd.'s 100% equity stake in the special purpose vehicle-National Port Development (SL) Ltd.-responsible for the project; and - A partially government-guaranteed loan from Bank of China and China Eximbank for the 1320MW Patuakhali Coal-Fired Thermal Power Plant Construction Project in Bangladesh, which was supported by the 50% equity stakes that Rural Power Company Ltd. (a Bangladesh SOE) and NORINCO International Cooperation Limited (a Chinese SOE) each hold in the special purpose vehicle (RPCL-NORINCO Intl.
 Power Ltd.) responsible for the project.

 Panel B of Figure 3 highlights several additional features of China's collateralized PPG lending portfolio.
 Nearly 50% of the liquid assets that EMDE borrowers have pledged to Chinese creditors are revenues derived from commodity sales.
 A separate, but closely related, finding is that nearly two-thirds (62%) of China's collateralized PPG lending volume in EMDEs draws upon assets that are unrelated to the projects and activities financed with the loan proceeds (i.e., assets that were not acquired, constructed or expanded with the financing provided by Chinese creditors).
-Chinese creditors also rely heavily on effective control ("quasi-collateral") arrangements instead of formal grants of security interest or property rights in collateral.
-More than 70% of the PPG lending portfolio that is collateralized against revenues relies on quasi-collateral, such as payment routing to give creditors the practical ability to monitor, seize, and realize the value of an asset to pay the debt.
+23 Chinese creditors also rely heavily on effective control ("quasi-collateral") arrangements instead of formal grants of security interest or property rights in collateral.24 More